styler00dollar/CenDetect/README.md

 # How to manually annotate data (png files)

 An alternative is to have mask/file pairs, from which json files can be created.
-Hash the files like in the Linux method and append a different suffix for one type of image.
+Hash the files like in the Linux method.
 A suggestion would be do do:
 ```
 /masks
-- image1.png (black image with [0,255,0] mask)
+- b40f4afe1ce30dfd69f6fc6308531ed0.png (black image with [0,255,0] mask)
-- image2_bar.png (black image with [0, 255, 255] mask)
 ...

 /data
-- image1.png
-- image2_bar.png
+- b40f4afe1ce30dfd69f6fc6308531ed0.png
 ...
 ```
 The exact format is not that important.
 The only important thing is that a mask has a unique color and classes can be distinguished with filenames, so the mask data can be extracted and can not be confused with image data.